implse/Sorting_Algorithms/README.md

 ## Counting Sort

 Counting sort is an efficient algorithm for sorting an array of positive integer.
 It is an integer sorting algorithm.

 The ability to perform integer arithmetic on the keys allows integer sorting algorithms to be faster than comparison sorting algorithms in many cases.

+Counting sort is an integer sorting algorithm.
+Values must be integers.

+Counting sort is not a comparison based sorting algorithm, so linearithmic running time can be reduced.

+It operates by counting the number of occurrences of each digit in the input array.

+__Time Complexity : O(N + K)__

+N : number of items we want to sort.
+K : difference between the maximum and minimum values.

+Only suitable if the variation in keys is not significantly greater than the number of items.